Why modular systems are the sweet spot for future-proof intralogistics

 Start small, scale fast

-syncore’s portfolio consists of modular, best-of-breed automation solutions that allow companies to start small and scale rapidly as volumes grow.
+Syncore’s portfolio consists of modular, best-of-breed automation solutions that allow companies to start small and scale rapidly as volumes grow.

 Examples include: